Mark your calendars for the 2026 Stibitz-Wilson Awards!

 Established in 1997, ACRM’s Stibitz-Wilson Awards honor past and present innovators in the computational and biological sciences.
-And the 2025 event at The Ellen Theatre on Bozeman’s Main Street was another successful installment of the museum’s signature community event.
+Last year’s Awards at The Ellen Theatre on Bozeman’s Main Street was another successful installment of the museum’s signature community event!

-The 2025 Stibitz-Wilson Awards theme was Code for Tomorrow: Innovating for Classrooms, Communities, and Conservation.
-Meet the 2025 Honorees:
+In case you missed it, the 2025 Stibitz-Wilson Awards theme was Code for Tomorrow: Innovating for Classrooms, Communities, and Conservation.

 Thank you to our Sponsors!